7 Tips to Help You Combat the Winter Blues

-Learn how these four complementary healthcare modalities can help you alleviate the symptoms of Seasonal Affective Disorder (SAD)
+Learn how these seven complementary healthcare modalities can help you alleviate the symptoms of Seasonal Affective Disorder (SAD)

 Author: Meagan Roback, RMT

 Seasonal Affective Disorder (SAD) is a mood disorder related to the time of year that may leave you feeling lethargic and moody.
 A type of depression, it typically begins and ends around the same times every year, with the onset of symptoms occurring in the fall and continuing (sometimes worsening) into the winter months.
 Although less common, some individuals may feel depressive symptoms in the spring or early summer.

 In Canada, between 2-3% of people will experience SAD at some point in their life, while another 15% will experience a less severe form of SAD that leaves them able to live their life without major disruptions (source: Canadian Mental Health Association BC).